Two Decades of Teaching Kitchen Program Design & Outcomes

-FamilyCook Productions is a non-profit organization founded in 1995.
-For over 20 years, FamilyCook has been the pioneering leader, by using the train the trainer model to embed the capacity for effective nutrition education through hands-on cooking in schools, community organizations, on farms and other settings.
-Our evidence-based and field-tested curricula and programs have been replicated in more than 30 states, over 150 sites and reached over 300,000 adults and youth across the US.
-Cited by the New York Times for sustained outcomes and impressive weight loss among youth, FamilyCook was selected as the New York State Public Health Association’s 2017 Public Health Leadership awardee.
+FamilyCook Productions is a non-profit organization with over 20 years of experience in developing effective nutrition education curriculum for all ages.
+A pioneering leader, our programs guarantee results because they go deeper, producing sustainable healthy behavior changes.
+We use a train the trainer model to embed hands-on nutrition education in schools, community organizations, WIC Centers, hospitals and other clinical settings.
+Our evidence-based and field-tested curricula has been replicated in over 300 sites across 30+ states, influencing over 310,000 youth and adults nationwide.
+Cited by the New York Times for sustained outcomes and impressive weight loss, FamilyCook was selected as the New York State Public Health Association’s 2017 Public Health Leadership awardee.

 - Common measures for collective impact

 - Strategies to shift the paradigm around ‘kids food’

 - Recipes that are easy-to-prepare, flavorful and crowd-pleasing

 - Initiatives to increase access to healthy food, by pairing culinary-skilled youth with a bodega business model: CHEFS for Change